Student Crafted - Castles, Lakes & Grapes Premier

 An afternoon scenic cruise on the Canandaigua Lady Paddle Boat gives you time to sit back and unwind on a 19th Century replica of a double-decker paddlewheel boat.

-Savor a final dinner - an entertaining and educational dinner experience in the demonstration theater at the New York Wine and Culinary Center.
+Savor a final dinner - an entertaining and educational dinner experience in the demonstration theater at the New York Kitchen.
 Sample New York all in one place!

 Looking for a one of a kind assortment of radios, televisions and phonographs and more can be found at the Antique Wireless Museum.
 Old meets new with this collection of historic devices.